integratedmodelling/im.aries.global/README.md

 # Global supply-demand ecosystem service models for ARIES

-This project contains the baseline conceptualization of ecosystem services supply and demand for the ARIES platform.
-A set of commonly recognized ecosystem service categories is represented in ARIES by a suite of logical statements, data and models that are used when not enough information is available to build more detailed, dynamic flow models.
+This project contains a baseline conceptualization of ecosystem services (ES) supply and demand for the ARIES platform.
+The logical statements, data and models provided here that are used to build observations of commonly recognized ecosystem service value metrics when not enough information is available to build more detailed, dynamic flow models.
 The models built by ARIES using such statements have, in general, similar resolution and conceptual detail as those available in other ES assessment toolkits such as InVEST or ESTIMAP.
 Some of the methods implemented in this project are inspired